-SAL: Lady Gull, this is Einstein and the Admiral.
+SAL: Lady Gull, I'm Sal.
+And this is Einstein and the Admiral.
 They got a great idea to get the oil off.
 Hurry, Admiral!

 ADMIRAL: Salvatore, lower your sails a minute!
 (Puts down the bucket.)
 My boss at the fish market just repainted the sign.
 He used oil paint.
 Then he cleaned his brushes in paint remover.